Toby Johnson (American football)

-Roderick L. "Toby" Johnson Jr. (born September 1, 1991) is an American football defensive tackle for the New Jersey Generals of the United States Football League (USFL).
-He played college football at the University of Georgia after two years at Hutchinson Community College and was signed by the Tennessee Titans as an undrafted free agent after the 2015 NFL Draft.
+Roderick L. "Toby" Johnson Jr. (born September 1, 1991) is an American professional football defensive tackle who is the assistant head coach for the Massachusetts Pirates of the Indoor Football League (IFL).
+He played college football for the Georgia Bulldogs after two years at Hutchinson Community College and was signed by the Tennessee Titans as an undrafted free agent after the 2015 NFL draft.

-Early years
+Early life

 Johnson attended Banneker High School in suburban Atlanta, where he played football, basketball and competed in track and field.
 Listed at 6'3", 240 lbs, he earned All-State honors as a tight end and All-Region recognition as a defensive end as a senior in 2010.

 College career

 Hutchinson Community College

 Johnson attended Hutchinson Community College from 2011 to 2012, where he was teammates with Cordarrelle Patterson in his freshman year.
 Entering the 2012 season as the No. 1 overall junior college recruit in the nation, Johnson normally drew double teams and still put together a solid season despite missing the final two and a half games due to injuries.
 Johnson had a career-high seven total tackles against Dodge City on September 15.
 He had six tackles each against Air Force Prep and Independence.
 He recorded 37 total tackles (12 solo) with 6.5 of them for loss and three quarterback sacks.
 He also had four passes defensed.
 After the Blue Dragons won the Salt City Bowl, Johnson earned All-America honors along with three more Hutchinson teammates.

 During his time at Hutchinson, Johnson posted 87 total tackles, 17 tackles for loss and five quarterback sacks.
 He also had nine passes broken up, a forced fumble, fumble recovery and two blocked kicks.